polkadot-ui/library/packages/cloud-recipes/README.npm.md

 **Functional case-specific combination of components for Polkadot dapps.**

 - Fully functional UI implementations of headless components.
-- Useful UI combnation of components (recipes) for Polkadot dapps.
+- Useful combinations of UI components and static assets for Polkadot dapps.

 ## License